 Please let us know any change of email, phone numbers or address in case we need to contact you.
 We will contact you using the details we hold on file.
 It is your responsibility to ensure these are accurate and up-to-date.

 Receipts and course instructions are emailed to you at the time of enrolment or posted out on request.
 If you have not received these emails please check your spam folders.
 Please read the information carefully to ensure the details are correct and diary the dates and times.
 Any additional information or items to bring to the course will be listed on your course instructions.
 If you have enrolled and not received anything from us, please contact us.

 While we do email out a course reminder as a courtesy, it is solely your responsibility to ensure you are at you course at the correct time and date.

 Community Education courses are for adults.
-You must be over the age of 16 to enrol in our courses.
+You must be 16 to enrol in our courses.
 If you are under 16 years old we reserve the right to cancel your enrolment.
-Secondary school students may only enrol in TEC-supported courses with the permission of the Director, the TEC and their school Principal.
+Secondary school students from 16 years old, may only attend TEC-supported courses with the permission of the Director, the TEC and their school Principal.

 Please note that children are not permitted to attend classes with their parents/caregivers under any circumstances.

 It would be appreciated if you could advise your tutor or the CEC office if you are unable to attend a session.
 Please note that it is not possible to make up missed classes by joining sessions in similar courses.
-It is also not possible to send another person in your place.
+It is also not possible to send another person in your place, nor to attend remotely.